Common pitfalls in OMS design

 Issue: States with the same names are declared in several processes.

 Reason: When a process or a sub-process is read, transitions are assigned to the from-state in the current process or sub-process.
-In case of several declarations, these will be different from-states.
+In case of several declarations, these are be different from-states.

-Solution: Define states with unique names only.
+Solution: Define states only with unique names.
 We recommend defining the state in the process which introduces it.
 You can define transition in other states.

 Tip: Declare the state in the process where it has outgoing transitions.